mixxxdj/manual/source/chapters/user_interface.rst

   the headphone jack.
 If you use an onboard sound card for your headphones, adjust the gain control in your :term:`OS <operating system>` mixer program.
-  If your sound card only has one gain knob that controls both the main output and the headphone output, then adjust the :guilabel:`Head Gain Knob` in Mixxx to control the volume of your headphones without affecting your main output.
+  If your sound card only has one gain knob that controls both the main output and the headphone output, then adjust the :guilabel:`Head Gain` knob in Mixxx to control the volume of your headphones without affecting your main output.

 .. _interface-pfl: